-While every woman’s situation in retirement is different, there are a few factors that tend to make retirement planning different for women than it is for men.
+While every woman’s situation is different, there are a few factors that tend to make retirement different for women than it is for men.
 Empowering women for financial success helps address some of the unique challenges they may face in retirement.